momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 #### GIS Data Sources: Where to go?
 As mentioned in the [introduction](https://github.com/momiji15/yearntolearn/blob/master/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md
 ), our final project will be a map that displays schools in St. Louis city and shows the student to teacher ratio by census block group.
+So the GIS data we will need are as follows:
+1. public schools in St. Louis city.
+2. Census block group data for St. city.

+So where do we start?
+Let's work our way down this short list.

+##### Schools data
+[The Missouri Spatial Data Information Service(MSDIS](http://msdis.missouri.edu/) has a variety of spatial data over the state of Missouri, including our schools data.

+1. Go to the MSDIS website.
+2. Under the **Download Data** dropdown menu, click on **Data Portal**.
+3. Scroll down on the site and click on the **Education** icon.